Vacation Rental Information

 *Only the EN-1 and EN-2 residential zones have a zone-specific cap on the total number of Vacation Rentals allowed. **Planned Developments and specific Mixed Use Developments usually also have caps and therefore wait lists.
 Please view the VR Permit Waitlist by clicking the link above the table.

-Current regulations are intended to mitigate the impacts of vacation rentals on the character of Durango’s neighborhoods.
+Current regulations are intended to mitigate the impacts of vacation rentals on the character of Durango’s neighborhoods and preserve housing units for City residents.
 A summary of the regulations governing vacation rentals can be found here.

 Vacation rentals are required to obtain a Limited Use Permit (LUP) prior to establishment or advertisement.
 In order to qualify for this use, properties must meet specific requirements outlined in Section 2-2-3-4.G of the City’s Land Use and Development Code.
 These include standards for on-site parking, occupancy, trash and recycling procedures, and compliance with the City’s noise ordinance, among others.
 In the Established Neighborhood zones, regulations on the density of vacation rentals also apply.
 A second vacation rental is not allowed on the same street segment as an existing permitted vacation rental without the approval of the Planning Commission, and a third vacation rental would not be permitted on a street segment.